Subscription Modal Banner

 If you qualify for Optional Withdrawal of Pag-IBIG Savings, prepare the following requirements:

-• Pag-IBIG Loyalty Card Plus or one valid ID of the member (photocopy)
+• Photocopy of Pag-IBIG Loyalty Card Plus or one valid ID of the member

-Members can make a Pag-IBIG membership maturity claim after 20 years of membership.
-In this case, you’ll be allowed to withdraw all your contributions and their earnings regardless of gaps or intervals.
+Members can make a Pag-IBIG maturity claim after 20 years of membership.
+In this case, you’ll be allowed to withdraw all your contributions and earnings regardless of gaps or intervals.

 A total of 240 contributions (12 months x 20 = 240 months) should be made upon membership maturity.

-If you’re a Pag-IBIG Overseas Program (POP) member, you can claim your contributions at the end of five, 10, 15, or 20 years, depending on the option you chose during your membership registration.
+If you’re a Pag-IBIG Overseas Program (POP) member, you can claim your contributions at the end of five, 10, 15, or 20 years, depending on the option you choose during your membership registration.

 how to withdraw Pag-IBIG contribution - 240 contributions